mids-w203/syllabus/tests/index.md

 There are two tests:

 1. Probability Theory Test (covers material in units 1-3)
-2. Conditional Expectation, Best Linear Predictor, and Sampling Test (covers material in units 4-6)
+2. Conditional Expectation, Best Linear Predictor, and Sampling Test (covers material in units 4-5)

 We have two goals with these tests.
-We have designed questions to allow you to demonstrate your capabilities on each of these goals.

 First, we want to provide you with an opportunity to recall course materials and apply the atomic concepts.
-Questions that assess your ability in this domain will be relatively straightforward.
-For example, we might ask you to compute the expected value of a random variable provided a pdf, or to report the conditional probability of an event.

 Second, we want to give you the opportunity to stretch your abilities, and learn more through genuine challenges.
-Questions in this category will require you to integrate multiple concepts in creative ways to form a coherent strategy.

 ## What we have learned
 This semester, we are placing the tests in a timed environment.
 We acknowledge that this is an artificial constraint.
 No client has ever said to a data scientist: